 Once upon a time recording audio was difficult, costly, and not easy to do.
 All that’s changed now as you can easily record and package your shows up quite nicely without much fuss.
 We’ll show you how you can record, edit, and fully package together your podcast ready for your listeners.

 3. Uploading & Optimizing Your Podcasts

 There’s absolutely loads of places to host your podcast, but where’s the best place?
-We look at where and how you can upload your podcasts, with advanced techniques to to optimise your shows for better discoverability.
+We look at where and how you can upload your podcasts, with advanced techniques to optimise your shows for better discoverability.